Best SaaS Accounting Software: 2026 Buyer's Guide for Growing Companies

 SaaS companies need to choose between two accounting methods early on, though the choice becomes obvious once you understand how each handles subscription revenue.

 Cash basis accounting is the simpler approach.
 You recognize revenue when money hits your bank account and expenses when you pay bills.
-A customer pays $72,000 for a two-year contract?
-You record all $72,000 as revenue immediately.
+A customer pays $72,000 for a two-year contract, and you record all $72,000 as revenue immediately.
 The problem is that this creates wild swings in your financials and doesn't reflect the economic reality of delivering service over time.
-It also doesn't comply with GAAP requirements, which matters when you raise capital or plan an exit.

 SaaS accounting challenges